microsoft/cordova-samples/sap-custom-fiori-client/README.md

 1. First, if you intend to build an Android version of your app:

 	1. Be sure to install the **Google Repository** and **Google Play Services** (under extras) via the Android SDK Manager
+	2. Install a **64-bit JVM** and set your JAVA_HOME environment variable to its location or use Tools &gt; Options &gt; Tools for Apache Cordova &gt; Environment Variable Overrides

-	2. Install a **64-bit JVM** and bump up your Java heap to 1500M - the 512M default is not enough.
-(Set an environment variable of **_JAVA_OPTIONS=-Xmx1500M**).
+	3. Bump up your Java heap to 1500M - the 512M default is not enough.
+To do so, set an environment variable of **_JAVA_OPTIONS=-Xmx1500M**.
 You may need to restart for these settings to take effect.

 2. Next, download the **SAP Mobile SDK 3.0 SP 10** (or a [free trial from the SAP Store](http://go.microsoft.com/fwlink/?LinkID=691663) and install it on your machine.